Explore Italy

 Positive or strong impacts: It indicates increased economic benefits, awareness of environmental benefits, and a better understanding of cultural differences.

-Negative or weak impacts: They result in large carbon footprints, interruption in the locals’ lifestyle, disturbance of flora and fauna, and strain on natural resources.
+Negative or weak impacts: They result in large carbon footprints, interruptions in the locals’ lifestyle, disturbance of flora and fauna, and strain on natural resources.

 In sustainable tourism, the bottom line focuses on bringing benefits to people, the planet, and profit to help the environment grow and reduce the impact of tourism’s physical, social, and economic impacts.